Robot guide with multi-agent control and automatic scenario generation with LLM: Control system

-The limb agent manages poses and animations of various joints, such as the left and right arms and their combinations, enabling synchronization of complex movements.
-The head agent extends limb functionality by adding control of gaze and face tracking of listeners, implemented through sequential smooth eye movements and head turns.
-The emotion agent is responsible for the emotional coloring of speech, synchronizing eyebrow position, and eye color.
-The agent "carriage" manages spatial orientation, ensuring a turning toward the audience or exhibit.
-The top-level agent handles interaction with the exhibit by coordinating the actions of other agents, including turning to the exhibit, pointing at objects, and establishing eye contact.
+The limb agents manage poses and animations of various joints, such as the left and right arms and their combinations, enabling synchronization of complex movements.
+The Head agent extends limb functionality by adding control of gaze and face tracking of listeners, implemented through sequential smooth eye movements and head turns.
+The Emotion agent is responsible for the emotional non-verbal coloring of speech, synchronizing eyebrow position, and eye color.
+The Carriage agent manages spatial orientation of the robot, ensuring a turning toward the audience or exhibit.
+The top-level Android agent handles interaction with the exhibit by coordinating the actions of other agents, including turning to the exhibit, pointing at objects (with appropriate arm selection) and establishing eye contact.

 To enhance the smoothness and naturalness of the robot’s movements, several conflict resolution policies for overlapping tags were implemented.
-The basic algorithm assumes interruption of lower-priority operations in favor of higher-priority ones.
+In the context of speech-synchronized actions, resuming an interrupted gesture after executing a higher‑priority one would often result in unnatural timing, as the original action is no longer relevant to the ongoing narration.
+Therefore, the system cancels the current action when a new one with higher priority arrives, ensuring that the robot’s nonverbal behavior always aligns with the immediate content of the speech.
 The complete logic is shown in Algorithm~\ref{alg:agent_handling}.

-An adapted algorithm for prolonged actions delays a new operation if the current one is more than 75 percent complete.
-The top-level agent implements a conflict resolution algorithm by assigning mirrored operations to perform pointing gestures with the freer limb.
+For all agents that implement long-running actions, an adapted version of the main conflict resolution algorithm is used, which delays the start of a new action if the current action is more than 75\% complete, and otherwise implements the basic logic.
+The top-level Android agent complements the basic conflict resolution algorithm by assigning mirror actions to perform pointing gestures with a limb that is occupied by a lower-priority action.

-The system implements an automatic mechanism for agents to return to default behavior.
+The system implements an automatic return to default behavior.
 Background actions are also performed during extended inactivity, maintaining action richness during periods without explicit commands.
 The proposed control system, combined with the scenario generation system, allows the automatic creation of unique and parameterized tour scenarios for the robot, completely eliminating the need for manual tuning.